StevenJNelson/brewly-app/README.md

 - It renders a "Home" component that displays the title and search bar.
 When the user starts typing it uses the API's search feature to build an Axios GET request to the API, using the API's built in ability to search for beers by name.
-- When search results are displayed, a BeerList component is displayed that render all matching beers.
+- When search results are displayed, a BeerList component is displayed that renders all matching beers.
-- When the user clicks Details, there is a redirect to the component BeerDetails which displays the details of the selected beer including the Beer Name, Tagline, Description, First Brewed Date, ABV, IBU, and Photo
+- When the user clicks the Details button on the beer they want to know more about, there is a redirect to the component BeerDetails which displays the details of the selected beer including the Beer Name, Tagline, Description, First Brewed Date, ABV, IBU, and Photo.